Can I enter on behalf of someone else?

 What if I win and I don’t accept the terms of the acquisition/advance?
 Can I take my project elsewhere?

 We would hope that we can agree a deal that is acceptable to you.
 However, if you decide that the terms are unacceptable, you are entitled to reject them.
 In that event, we may select another winner from the group of shortlisted writers.

 If I win, when will my book be published?

 A publishing schedule will be drawn up depending on the project, and taking into account how much material is available, and a publication date will be decided collaboratively, with the winning writer, The Good Literary Agency and the #Merky Books team.
 For most books, we would expect to publish approximately a year after a final manuscript is delivered.

-Any other questions?
-Send us an email at email@example.com and we’ll get back to you as soon as we can.
+Email us at firstname.lastname@example.org and we'll get back to you as soon as possible.